| 2003-09-05 Accountable

 it happening?
 How likely is it?
 Combine all of those and you"ve got your

 red/amber/green traffic light summary.
-Red means that the risk is either Very
+Red means that the risk is either Sales Spec

 An expression of the project"s deliverables expressed in a way that the end